Office of Workers' Compensation Programs (OWCP)

 The Department of Labor has several programs designed to prevent work-related injuries and illnesses.
 You may obtain information about these programs by visiting our Workplace Safety & Health page.

-Healthcare Marketplace - If you or someone you know has a medical condition not related to a workers' compensation injury or illness and doesn't have health insurance, or if you are a physician treating someone without health insurance, please go to Health Insurance Marketplace to learn about the new Health Insurance Marketplace created under the Affordable Care Act.
+Healthcare Marketplace - If you or someone you know has a medical condition not related to a workers' compensation injury or illness and doesn't have health insurance, or if you are a physician treating someone without health insurance, please go to Health Insurance Marketplace to learn about the Health Insurance Marketplace created under the Affordable Care Act.